 - The man of lawlessness is revealed, the one who will take his seat in the temple of God and proclaim to be “god” himself.
 His coming will be by the activity of Satan with all power and false signs and wonders, and with all wicked deception.

 Paul had previously taught them these things.
 Let’s examine the word Paul uses to describe what must occur before the Day of the Lord arrives – apostasia.
 Let’s also keep in mind the record of Paul’s previous teachings to the Thessalonians about the Day of the Lord, namely, that they would be spared from the wrath and caught up to be with the Lord.
-Paul nowhere teaches that a specific event of rebellion would occur before the Day of the Lord.
-A far more accurate translation of the word apostasia is “departure”, detailed clearly by Dr. Thomas Ice:
+Paul nowhere teaches that a specific event of rebellion or that an identifiable falling away from the faith would occur before the Day of the Lord.
+(Even if he did, it seems that the church has already fallen into unsound doctrine and sexual immorality…) Perhaps, therefore, a more accurate translation of the word apostasia is “departure”, detailed clearly by Dr. Thomas Ice:

 The Meaning of Apostasia